-Presently there are a total of twenty court reporters assigned to the 17th Judicial Circuit Court.
-Winnebago County is headquartered to fourteen Official Court Reporters and four Court Specialists.
-Boone County is headquartered to two Official Court Reporters.
-Our court reporters are assigned to courtrooms on a rotating schedule to evenly distribute workloads and transcript volume.
+Presently there are a total of eighteen court reporters assigned to the 17th Judicial Circuit Court.
+Winnebago County maintains a staff of eleven Official Court Reporters and five Court Specialists.
+Boone County maintains a staff of two Official Court Reporters.
+All staff are assigned to courtrooms on a rotating schedule to evenly distribute workloads and transcript volume.
 All Official Court Reporters are Certified Shorthand Reporters licensed by the Illinois Department of Financial & Professional Regulation.

-The Administrative Office of the Illinois Courts (AOIC) has installed digital electronic recording equipment in all of the courtrooms in both Winnebago and Boone Counties.
-All civil courtrooms and select felony courtrooms are currently using the digital electronic recording as the official record.
-All of the Court Reporting Services employees are trained and certified by the AOIC to operate this equipment.
+The Administrative Office of the Illinois Courts (AOIC) has installed digital recording equipment in all of the courtrooms in both Winnebago and Boone Counties.
+All civil courtrooms and select felony courtrooms are currently using digital recording as the official record.
+All of the Court Reporting Services employees are to be trained and certified by the AOIC to operate this equipment.

+Court Bailiffs

-Court Bailiffs Kelly Jurmu, Deputy Chief Bailiff
+Kelly Jurmu, Deputy Chief Bailiff

 The Bailiffs of the 17th Judicial Circuit serve a vital function for our courts.
-Currently, there are twentythree full time Bailiffs, and one Deputy Chief Bailiff.
-The Deputy Chief Bailiff has responsibilities for work assignments, scheduling, and providing periodic training.
-In addition, the Deputy Chief Bailiff acts as a liaison between bailiffs and the Trial Court Administrator, the Winnebago county Sheriff's police, City of Rockford Police Department, Winnebago County Sheriff Correction personnel, Building Security personnel and coordinates the overall security for the Winnebago County Courtrooms.
+Currently, there are twenty-two full time Bailiffs, and one Deputy Chief Bailiff in Winnebago County.
+The Deputy Chief Bailiff is responsible for work assignments, scheduling, and training.
+In addition, the Deputy Chief Bailiff acts as a liaison with other stakeholders in the court system such as the Winnebago County Sheriff's Office and the City of Rockford Police Department.